Alanaktion/alanaktion.github.io/_posts/2016-02-11-arch-setup.md

 ***

 After installing your preferred DE, reboot, and your system should be ready to go!
+If you decide to switch DEs, make sure you disable the display manager before uninstalling, otherwise you'll have to manually remove the symlink from /etc/systemd.

+If you're running Arch in VirtualBox, you'll want to install the guest additions with `pacman -S virtualbox-guest-utils`.

-For a basic overview of the `pacman` and the Arch User Repositories, see the Arch wiki and [this gist](https://gist.github.com/Alanaktion/03d7c0f12c5378ba269f).
+For a basic overview of the `pacman` and the Arch User Repositories, see the [Arch wiki](https://wiki.archlinux.org/	) and [this gist](https://gist.github.com/Alanaktion/03d7c0f12c5378ba269f).